Felony convictions vacated for 4 former Navy officers in sprawling 'Fat Leonard' bribery scandal

 The officers — former Capts.
 David Newland, James Dolan and David Lausman and former Cmdr.
 Mario Herrera — were previously convicted by a federal jury on various counts of accepting bribes from foreign defense contractor Leonard Francis, and his company, Glenn Defense Marine Asia, or GDMA.

-On Wednesday the four men pleaded guilty to a charge of destruction of government property, according to the San Diego Union-Tribune.
+On Wednesday three of them pleaded guilty to one count each of disclosing information to Francis, and Lausman pleaded guilty to a charge of destruction of government property, for smashing a hard drive with a hammer.

 Defense attorney Todd Burns, who represented Dolan, said his client was relieved to have this behind him.
 He and defense attorneys for the three other men had filed hundreds of pages outlining how the monthslong trial was rife with misconduct from prosecutors hiding evidence, ignoring false testimony and concealing facts that questioned the credibility of key witnesses.

-Note: This story has been updated to correct that only one man pleaded guilty to destroying government property, not four.